-EMpower’s 2nd grant to Antarang Foundation will support 650 adolescents and 850 young adults from socially and economically vulnerable populations to gain access to career development-related services, become career aware and career ready and eventually enable them to make informed transitions from education to productive employment.
-Due to the web of social and systematic hurdles of gender and access, the pathway to employability necessitates additional steps beyond career guidance and employability skills training to reach the milestone of economic independence.
-Thus, Antarang Foundation is moving towards an integrated approach through its Career Campus model and will be involved in intensive parent and community engagement, partnerships with low-income schools, local NGO’s and local government bodies as well as engagement with industry and service providers to make local opportunities easily available.
+EMpower’s 3rd grant to Antarang Foundation will enable 860 adolescents and young people in the age group of 15 to 21 (475 females 385 males) from socially and economically vulnerable populations to have access to career development related services to career development information and engagement in seeking career opportunities.
+Due to the web of social and systemic hurdles of gender and access, the pathway to employability necessitates additional steps beyond career guidance and employability skills training to reach the milestone of economic independence.
+Thus Antarang Foundation is moving towards an integrated approach through its Career Campus model which will work as a hybrid model and will achieve the following objectives through EMpower’s proposed grant:

 Primary Location: Mumbai, India